 5 Recipes for Peanut Butter Dog Treats

 Have you discovered that your furry friend loves peanut butter?
 Well, it is a flavour most dogs adore!
-And homemade peanut butter dog treats can be part of a healthy diet.
+And homemade peanut butter pet treats can be part of a healthy diet.
 So, if you have thought about making easy and delectable dog “PB” dog treats, we have what you need.
 And don’t worry–these 5 recipes for peanut butter dog treats are a lot easier than you think.

 Why should you make your own treats?

 Want to turn baking-hour into a pawty for your doggo?
-Making your own homemade dog treats is a healthy and fun way to celebrate your best friends!
+Making your own homemade dog treats recipe is a healthy and fun way to celebrate your best friends!
 In fact, there are a variety of reasons that you might want to make your own treats for your furever friend.

 1. You can control the ingredients

 Have you ever read the ingredients on some of your dog’s treats and realized that you didn’t know what half of them were?
 By making your own, you can put in ingredients that you know are good for your doggo and will not cause any health problems in the future.

 You loved cookies straight from the oven when you were little.
 Your dog will love the treats you make and serve them up fresh from the oven.
 When you buy treats, you really don’t know how long they have been sitting around, and fresh is always better.